grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 ```bash
 solana-keygen new --no-bip39-passphrase -s -o nonce-account.json
 ```
+**Note** The `-s` or `--silent` option omits the printing of the seed phrase on the screen.
+The seed phrase is not required for the nonce account or the stake account.

 The hot wallet will fund the nonce account and be delegated as the nonce authority.